syncfusion-content/document-processing-docs/Document-Processing/PDF/Conversions/PDF-to-image/NET/Convert-PDF-to-Image.md

 ---
 title: Convert PDF to Image| Syncfusion
-description: Learn about how to convert a PDF to Image with easy steps using PDFToImageConverter library.
+description: Learn about how to convert a PDF page to Image with easy steps using the PDFToImageConverter library.
 platform: document-processing
 control: PDF to image
 documentation: UG